-Another true veteran of comedy Mel’s history as an entertainer goes way back to the early sixties when, as a member of well known folk singing group Mel, Mel and Julian the entertainment ‘bug’ bit, cementing Mel’s entire future as a sought after entertainer!
+Mel is another true veteran of comedy.
+His history as an entertainer goes way back to the early sixties.
+The entertainment bug bit when he was still a member of the well-known folk singing group, Mel, Mel and Julian.
+The experience cemented Mel’s entire future as a sought after entertainer.

-In 1970 Mel returned to South Africa (after having spent a few years in Israel), once again entering the folk scene, albeit bringing with him a brand new dimension – comedy!!!
-Stints on television shows in the vein of Biltong & Potroast soon followed, as did a good 10 years working the Southern Sun circuit and the rest, as they say, became history!!
+After having spent some time in Israel, Mel returned to South Africa in 1970 and once again entered the folk scene, bringing with him a brand new dimension…comedy!
+A period on television shows in the vein of Biltong and Pot-Roast soon followed as well as a good decade working the Southern Sun circuit, and the rest, as they say, became history.

-A true legend of South African comedy, Mel started mixing comedy and folk music in 1964.
-He shot to fame in the country’s first television comedy series, Biltong and Potroast, in 1976 - "It took me 12 years to become an overnight success," he crows.
+Mel is a true legend of South African comedy and started mixing comedy and folk music in 1964.
+He shot to stardom in the country’s first television comedy series, Biltong and Pot-Roast in 1976.

-With his gravelly, chain-smoking delivery and his habit of pouring undiluted vitriol on a vast array of targets, Mel literally rips brave club and corporate audiences apart.
-The faint-hearted and politically correct may bewail his brutal delivery, but at its heart lies the honesty of a latter-day Lenny Bruce.
-With no time for pretentions or pomposity, Mel Miller strips away euphemism and stupidity to tell it like it is, leaving his crowds helpless and hysterical as they realise nobody is safe and nothing is too serious to laugh at.
+With his croaky, chain-smoking delivery and habit of pouring undiluted vitriol on a vast array of targets, Mel literally rips club and corporate audiences apart.
+His brutal delivery may fetch laments from the faint at heart and politically correct, but at its core, Mel’s comedy reflects the honesty of a latter-day Lenny Bruce.
+With no time for pretences or arrogance, Mel Miller strips away euphemisms and stupidity to tell it like it is, leaving his audiences helpless and hysterical as they realise nobody is safe and nothing is too solemn to laugh at.
 A great comedy option for corporate functions, pub evenings and even stag parties!

-In 1995 he brought the house to tears of laughter in the Smirnoff International Comedy Festival.
-He has subsequently appeared in nearly all the Smirnoff Comedy Festivals, co wrote, produced and directed a show with the late Shaun Griggs – “Things to do in Jo’burg when you’ve forgotten that you’re dead” (packed three weeks), has been to the Grahamstown Festival twice, toured with four of his own shows (Captain Chaos, Captain Chaos Flies Again, Divine Madness and Fat, Fiftyish, Pissed Off and Funny!), worked in Israel with Cyril Green and Eddie Eckstein, and in London as part of a South African Festival.
+In 1995 he brought the house to tears with laughter in the Smirnoff International Comedy Festival.
+He has subsequently made an appearance at every Smirnoff Comedy Festival and co-wrote, produced, and directed a show “Things to Do in Joburg When You’ve Forgotten That you’re Dead” with the late Shaun Griggs.
+The show was packed for three weeks.
+Mel has also been to the Grahams Town Festival twice, toured with four of his own shows (Captain Chaos, Captain Chaos Flies Again, Divine Madness and Fat, Fiftyish, Pissed Off and Funny) and worked in Israel with Cyril Green and Eddie Eckstein as well as in London as part of a South African Festival.